sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_07_actions_events/embedding_07_actions_events.md

 ## Events
 Duration: 5

 Events are communications in the opposite direction of Actions; from Sigma’s iframe to the Parent.

 The main difference is that the Parent application will need to be “listening” for Events via code that needs to be added.

-We will demonstrate using Javascript in our HTML page.
+We will demonstrate using JavaScript in our HTML page.
 Once the Parent receives the message, it can decide how it is used.

-In this example we will add a listener to the Parent and reuse the same embed from Actions to generate an Event by changing the StoreRegion drop filter settings.
+In this example we will add a listener to the Parent and reuse the same embed from Actions to generate an Event, by changing the `StoreRegion` drop filter settings.

-`Close the terminal window` (and end session) from the previous exercise.
+`Close the terminal window` (ending the session) from the previous exercise.

 Locate the `sigma_embed_actions_events folder`.